By Aly W. | First published August 4, 2018 | Last modified September 23, 2022

 5α-Reductase inhibitors (5α-RIs), such as finasteride (Proscar, Propecia) and dutasteride (Avodart), inhibit 5α-reductase and thereby block the conversion of testosterone into DHT.
 This results in marked decreases in circulating and within-tissue levels of DHT.
 Due to DHT’s role as a mediator in tissues rather than circulating hormone, the antiandrogenic efficacy of 5α-RIs is limited.
-This is exemplified by the fact that they are well-tolerated in cisgender men and don’t cause notable demasculinization in them (Hirshburg, 2016).
+This is exemplified by the fact that they are well-tolerated in cisgender men and don’t cause notable demasculinization in these individuals (Hirshburg, 2016).
 The medical use of 5α-RIs is mainly restricted to the treatment of scalp hair loss in men and women, hirsutism (excessive facial/body hair) in women, and prostate enlargement in men.
 They might also be useful for acne in women, but evidence of this is very limited (Wiki).
 Due to their specificity, 5α-RIs are inappropriate as general antiandrogens in transfeminine people.
 Moreover, DHT levels decrease in tandem with testosterone levels with suppression of testosterone production in transfeminine hormone therapy, and routine use of 5α-RIs in transfeminine people with testosterone levels within the female range is of limited usefulness and can be considered unnecessary (Gooren et al., 2016; Irwig, 2020; Prince & Safer, 2020; Glintborg et al., 2021).
-In any case, 5α-RIs may be useful in transfeminine people on hormone therapy who have persistent body hair growth or scalp hair loss—as they have been shown to be in cisgender women (Barrionuevo et al., 2018).
-However, it is notable that evidence of effectiveness in cisgender women is better for AR antagonists for such indications (van Zuuren et al., 2015).
-This is intuitive as AR antagonists block both testosterone and DHT whereas 5α-RIs only prevent conversion of testosterone into DHT.
+In any case, 5α-RIs may be useful in transfeminine people on hormone therapy who have persistent body hair growth or scalp hair loss—as they have been shown to be in cisgender women (Barrionuevo et al., 2018; Prince & Safer, 2020).
+However, it is notable that evidence of effectiveness in cisgender women is better for androgen receptor antagonists for such indications (van Zuuren et al., 2015).
+This is intuitive as androgen receptor antagonists block both testosterone and DHT whereas 5α-RIs only prevent conversion of testosterone into DHT.
 Hence, although 5α-RIs strongly reduce or eliminate DHT and their net effect is antiandrogenic, they do not decrease testosterone levels and in fact increase them.